List of free-trade zones in Dubai: Background

 Free zones in Dubai are managed and operated by the relevant authority.
 For instance, the Jebel Ali Free Zone Authority in Dubai is responsible for managing, operating and supervising the Jebel Ali Free Zone, one of the largest seaport free zones in Dubai.
 It has a subsidized rate of 32 percent on the country's Foreign Direct Investment (FDI).
 As for other Free Zones in Dubai, the Dubai Multi Commodities Centre (DMCC) has 7,330 active registered companies (as per 2013), offers a retention rate of 94 percent, and estimates an application of over 200 companies every year.
 The Dubai International Financial Centre (DIFC) is another jurisdiction demonstrating the growth of expansion.
-It contributes 12 percent to the GDP of Dubai and has an estimated a growth rate of 27 percent (as per 2015).
+It contributes 12 percent to the GDP of Dubai and has an estimated growth rate of 27 percent (as per 2015).
 The authorities speculate that the region will triple in size by 2024.
 Others include the Dubai Airport Freezone (DAFZA; the Dubai internet City; and the Dubai Media city.
 In April 2021 Dubai CommerCity launched, a free zone dedicated to e-Commerce.
 The International Free Zone Authority (IFZA) is one of the most cost-effective and fastest-growing free trade zone in Dubai.
 This freezone was founded in Fujairah Emirate and has moved to Dubai Silicon Oasis (DSO), Dubai.
-Meydan Free Zone is one of the most thriving commercial free zones in the UAE and offers over 1500 activities under their various activity groups.
+Meydan Free Zone is one of the most thriving commercial free zones in the UAE and offers over 2500 activities under their various activity groups.